Albert0i/DAO/README-cont.md

   allPosts = retrofit(await findAllWithLua(postIDsKey, limit, offset, id))
 ```

 The solution hinges on [`ZRANGE`](https://redis.io/docs/latest/commands/zrange/) on external index to determine retrieval range.
-This requires insight understanding of object model.
+This requires insight understanding on object model.
+We deliberately use the `id` as score in sorted set to facilitate subsequent access. [`ZRANGE`](https://redis.io/docs/latest/commands/zrange/) can perform different types of range queries: by index (rank), by the score, or by lexicographical order.
 ```
   local key = KEYS[1]
   local limit = ARGV[1]